SoCXin/doc/docs/X86/pio-remote.rst

   SSH ports, install any extra Linux packages, toolchains.

 :Remote Unit Testing:
-  Instruct any of :ref:`ci` services to run remote tests on a physical device.
+  Instruct any of :ref:`wch` services to run remote tests on a physical device.
   See the documentation for :ref:`Remote Test Runner <unit_testing_remote>`.

   How does it work?

   - You commit new changes to your source code repository
-  - :ref:`ci` service deploys unit tests to a remote agent
+  - :ref:`wch` service deploys unit tests to a remote agent
   - :ref:`unit_testing` engine runs tests on a physical device, process them, and send results
-  - :ref:`ci` service prints results in human readable format
+  - :ref:`wch` service prints results in human readable format
   - If one test fails, current CI build will fail too.

 :Board Farm: